Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 lambda).

-The rules for the Program Code category will be written to a file named `program-code-rules.yaml`, and the rules for the Owner Email category will be written to a file name `owner-email-rules.yaml`.
+The rules for the Program Code category will be written to a file named `cost-categories/program-code-rules.yaml`, and the rules for the Owner Email category will be written to a file named `cost-categories/owner-email-rules.yaml`.

 Example state and its expected output are listed below for each endpoint.